mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

    * - 4.4.x
-     - Use :ref:`the procedure on this page <upgrade-om-procedure>` to upgrade from |onprem| 4.4.x to the latest patch version of 5.0.
+     - Use :ref:`the procedure on this page <upgrade-om-procedure>` to upgrade from |onprem| 4.4.x to 4.4.22 or later *first*, then to the latest patch version of 5.0.

-       If your current |onprem| version precedes 4.4.13, MongoDB recommends using the procedure to upgrade to 4.4.13 before upgrading to the latest patch version of 5.0.

        |onprem| version 4.4.13 fixes a bug that would re-enable
        |onprem| instances for |api| writes during an upgrade.

        .. seealso::

+          :ref:`Ops Manager 4.4 releases <opsmgr-server-4.4>`
           :ref:`Ops Manager 4.4.13 release notes <opsmgr-server-4.4.13>`

    * - 4.2.x
      - Use :ref:`the procedure on this page <upgrade-om-procedure>` to